 Conventional drug formats can only access approximately 20% of all known disease targets.
 Complix believes that its ability to access the intracellular space and bind novel targets with high affinity and specificity will allow for the development of effective new therapies in oncology and other important disease areas with high medical need.

 High target specificity

 Unlike small molecules, CPABs are proteins and therefore interact with their targets via large surface areas (akin to antibodies).
 This allows CPABs to bind to target structures with a potency and specificity not achievable with small molecules, thereby opening up targets hitherto undruggable with more conventional approaches.

 Efficient cell penetration

 CPABs have the unique ability to penetrate the cell, due to their helical structure and the presence of specific sequence motifs that facilitate transmembrane passage.
 This allows CPABs to access the intracellular space and gain access to a vast diversity of new oncogenic targets.

 Due to their rigid and well-defined structure CPABs are conformationally constrained.
 Hence Complix scientists can use computer modeling to predict how they will bind to their target.
 This means they can create high-affinity CPABs with great precision and high probability of success using rational in silico design.
 Such an approach is not possible with current biologics such as antibodies.

 Rapid and reliable pipeline expansion capabilities

-Complix can rapidly and reliably generate high-affinity/high-specificity CPABs in approximately 18 months.
+Complix can rapidly and reliably generate high-affinity/high-specificity CPABs in less than 12 months.

 CPABs have been purposely designed to be of low immunogenic potential.
 This low immunogenic potential has been confirmed in preclinical studies.